Trolled Online, Women In Politics Fight To Hold Big Tech Accountable In The U.K.

 The U.K. proposed to issue hefty fines and hold individuals at a corporation responsible.
 Under the proposal, Facebook leaders Mark Zuckerberg or Sheryl Sandberg — who's known worldwide for encouraging women to "lean in" — could be personally liable for failing to protect the women who do lean in, only to be threatened on their platform.

 A few weeks after publication of the blueprint, leaders from Facebook and Twitter appeared before Parliament and promised their companies were taking the threats to elected officials seriously.
-"We are not where we want to be yet," Katy Minshall, public policy chief for Twitter UK admitted, and pointed to the work of a non-profit helping women in public life.
+"We are not where we want to be yet," Katy Minshall, public policy chief for Twitter U.K., admitted, and pointed to the work of a nonprofit helping women in public life.

 The U.K. is far from being a troll-free utopia.
 But women in the public are now empowered in a way they were not a few years ago, advocates and political leaders say.